 “That’s a good number.
 Small, but a good number.”
 She nodded thoughtfully and continued up the stairs.

 Friedel prayed that it wouldn’t be too much longer as she grunted up each elevated strip of stone, but another ten flights later, their climb reached an exhaustive end.

 Once everyone was up, the Seraph walked through the crowd and assigned everyone by pointing.
 She got to Friedel and frowned, furrowing her brow and looking over at Mien.
 Then, she said, “Fourth door.”

-Friedel turned to her Moth, “Is that good?”
+Friedel turned to her Moth.
+“Is that good?”

 “It is a room assignment.
 Angels are empathic, but the Seraph is telepathic.
-She is categorizing you based on personality, so it is unlikely you’ll have any problems,” Mien explained.
+She is categorizing you based on personality, so it is unlikely you’ll have any problems,” she explained.
 “Every Candidate Wingéd goes through this.
 I will still be here for any questions that you might have.”

 “One final thing,” the Seraph quickly regained attention of the room, “your first class will be tomorrow morning at dawn.
 Please remember to be punctual.”
 She gave a slight nod, to which the Moths bowed in that weird way they did.
 She turned and descended the stairs without another word.

 The original clamor returned within moments as Candidate Wingéd looked around for others that might be in their rooms.
 Mien caught Friedel’s attention before she had a chance to become lost in the sea of human souls.
-“Friedel, this is where we say good-bye.”
+“Friedel, this is where we say goodbye.”